 - Clean off any outdoor furnace intake or exhaust vents.
 If you have a heat pump, clear debris away from the compressor unit’s fins.

 If none of these furnace troubleshooting fixes work, or if you feel uncomfortable doing them, your furnace doesn’t need to remain a mystery.
-Please contact us at Sherlock Heating & Air Conditioning, your San Diego area home comfort specialists with a team of sleuthing technicians ready to get to the bottom of your HVAC needs.
+Please contact us at Sherlock Plumbing Heating & Air, your San Diego area home comfort specialists with a team of sleuthing technicians ready to get to the bottom of your HVAC needs.